facebookresearch/dora/README.md

 ```
 dora grid mygrid bs=64
 ```
 will only show XPs which have `bs=64` in their name.
+You can see the name by launching the grid normally.
+Names are heavily shorten to avoid running out of space, in particular nested structure will have all their components but the leaf be shorten.
+You can negate a query with `!`, for instance `dora grid mygrid '!bs=64'` (use quotes because `!` will be interpreted by the shell otherwise).
+Multiple patterns are interpreted as logical AND between them.

+Note that with the latest version (be sure to update), the `--clear`, or `-C, --cancel` flags will only apply to the XP matching the pattern.
+Similarly, only XP matching those patterns will be scheduled.